 End of Support Implications

-Once October 2020 rolls around, businesses still on Exchange 2010 will face:
+With October right around the corner, businesses still on Exchange 2010 will face:

 The first question your business will ask is, “where are we going?”
 We suggest two main options: